-The Sheldon Memorial Trust is offering a prize worth £1000 to a primary school in York and its environs to explore the city’s Viking past.
+The Sheldon Memorial Trust is offering a prize worth £1000 to a primary school in York and its environs to explore our prehistoric past.

-Supporting the delivery of ‘The Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor’ component of Key Stage 2 History, this package of learning activities will encourage learners to think about the settlement of Vikings in the north of England, and includes:
+Supporting the delivery of the ‘Changes in Britain from the Stone Age to the Iron Age’ component of Key Stage 2 History, this package of learning activities will encourage learners to think about the very beginnings of habitation and settlement in Yorkshire, and could include:

-To be in with a chance of winning, tell us what top 3 things you and your class would like to learn about life around the time of the Viking invasion and settlement of Britain.
-You can do this with letters, drawings or even a video: your class might enjoy role-playing some aspects of Anglo-Scandinavian life!
+To be in with a chance of winning, tell us what top 3 things you and your class would like to learn about life in the prehistoric past.
+You can do this with letters, drawings or even a video: your class might enjoy role-playing some aspects of prehistoric life!
 The class with the most creative and persuasive approach will be the winner.

 If you have any questions about how to take part, please contact Frances Bennett, Interpretation and Engagement Manager, via email@example.com.